-- 1. The greenfield area is identified on Schedule 1B of this Plan.
+- The greenfield area is identified on Schedule 1 of this Plan.
 The greenfield area will be planned and designed in a manner which will contribute to the City's overall vision of a diverse and complete community.
-Development within the greenfield areas must be compact and occur at densities that support walkable communities, cycling and transit and promote live/work opportunities. - 2.4.10.1 2.
-The greenfield area will be planned and designed to: - a) i) achieve an overall minimum density target that is not less than 50 residents and jobs combined per hectare in accordance with the
+Development within the greenfield area must be compact and occur at densities that support walkable communities, cycling and transit and promote live/work opportunities. - 2.
+The greenfield area will be planned and designed to: - i) achieve an overall minimum density target that is not less than 50 residents and jobs combined per hectare in accordance with the Growth Plan policies.
+The density target will be measured in accordance with the provisions of subsection 2.2.7 of the Growth Plan over the entire designated greenfield area to be developed; - ii) ensure that new development is designed to promote energy conservation, alternative and/or renewable energy systems and water conservation; - iii) create street configurations, densities and an urban form that supports walking, cycling and the early integration and sustained viability of transit services;

-- Growth Plan policies.
-The density target will be measured in accordance with the provisions of subsection 2.2.7.3 of the Growth Plan over the entire designated greenfield area to be developed; - b) ii) ensure that new development is designed to promote energy conservation, alternative and/or renewable energy systems, and water conservation; - e) iii) create street configurations, densities, and an urban form that supports walking, cycling, and the early integration and sustained viability of transit services; - d) iv) provide a diverse mix of land uses, including residential and employment uses, to support vibrant neighbourhoods; - e) v) create high quality public open spaces with site design and urban design standards that support opportunities for transit, walking and cycling; - vi) promote, where appropriate through secondary planning, the development of identifiable, pedestrian oriented neighbourhood scale 'urban villages' through the use of medium and high density, streetrelated built form that contains a mix of commercial, residential and employment uses, as well as supporting live/work opportunities.
-These centres will be designed around active public spaces and streets and pedestrian access that is well-linked to the surrounding neighbourhood through walking, cycling and public transit; and - g) vii) develop and implement policies, including phasing policies and other strategies to achieve the intensification and density targets of this Plan. - ITEM 18: The purpose of 'Item 18' is to renumber Section 2.4.11 Affordable Housing to Section 3.13 and amend the numbering of the subsections.
+- iv) provide a diverse mix of land uses, including residential and employment uses, to support vibrant neighbourhoods; - v) create high quality public open spaces with site design and urban design standards that support opportunities for transit, walking and cycling; - vi) promote, where appropriate through secondary planning, the development of identifiable, pedestrian oriented neighbourhood scale 'urban villages' through the use of medium and high density, street-related built form that contains a mix of commercial, residential and employment uses, as well as supporting live/work opportunities.
+These centres will be designed around active public spaces and streets and pedestrian access that is well-linked to the surrounding neighbourhood through walking, cycling and public transit; and - vii) develop and implement policies, including phasing policies and other strategies to achieve the intensification and density targets of this Plan.